whitneyburton/portfolios/students/1508/jason-pilz/20151002-jason-pilz-m1.markdown.md

 The idea of Night Writing was first developed for Napoleon's army so soldiers could communicate silently at night without light.
 The concept of night writing led to Louis Braille's development of his Braille tactile writing system.
 In this project we'll implement systems for generating Braille-like text from normal characters and the reverse.

+##### Personal Notes:
+* I took the approach of accessing all braille components by using a hash to store the individual components per braille line.
+This project provided good practice with hashes and formatting strings.

 Assessed by: Josh Cheek